 It isn’t enough to feel like you’re failing as a parent to expect it go away.
 Often, we need to combine that with action and actually making the changes that will have a profound, positive impact on our parenting.

 Parenthood pushes us to grow for one simple reason: there’s no quitting in being a parent.
-Unlike hobbies, jobs, even friends and marriages, people would sometimes rather quit when it gets hard than face the possibility of failing.
+Unlike hobbies, jobs, friends and even marriages, people would rather quit when it gets hard than face the possibility of failing.

 But parenthood teaches us otherwise.